 The school purchases equipment according to assessment of children's needs.
-A small number of resources are shared by locality schools.
+A small number of resources are shared by academies across the Trust..

 7. Arrangements for consulting parents/carers of children with SEND and involving them in their child's education